kubernetes/website/docs/concepts/storage/volumes.md

   behave differently on different nodes due to different files on the nodes
 * when Kubernetes adds resource-aware scheduling, as is planned, it will not be able to account for resources used by a `hostPath`
-* the directories created on the underlying hosts are only writable by root.
+* the files or directories created on the underlying hosts are only writable by root.
 You either need to run your process as root in a [privileged container](/docs/user-guide/security-context) or modify the file permissions on the host to be able to write to a `hostPath` volume